VladisS-Vostok2000/OOP_Best_Practices/README.md

 ## Motivation

-This repository represents common `Object Orientired Programming` best practices by showing before-after side-by-side code advantages/disadvantages.
+This repository represents common `Programming` best practices by showing before-after side-by-side code advantages/disadvantages.

 All of the code is available in last `master` branch commit.